10BenAgain/Gen3RngAutomationTools/README.md

 The listed possible options for each field are listed in the comments.
 To change the values, you will have to manually edit them in your favorite text editor.
 In the example shown above, the program will ONLY use seeds from a baked in seed list with matching settings and version.
 > If you prefer to use a full set of custom seed lists, don't worry, there is a search flag available covered in the `flags` section later.

-The `settings.ini` file also eliminates the need to pass in trainer data to the programs' arguments and you can create multiple 'profiles' for the program to use.
+The `settings.ini` file also eliminates the need to pass in trainer data to the programs' arguments.
+You can create multiple 'profiles' for the program to use.
 Before continuing, make sure to edit this file with the desired information and trainer data.

 #### <ins>Static Search</ins>
 Searching for static encounters requires the following arguments:
 <pre><code>bin <span style="color: #e28743">search</span> <span style="color: #FEEB40">static</span> [Advances] [Pokemon] [Nature] [Level] [Ability] <span style="color: #2A8EC5">[HP] [ATK] [DEF] [SPA] [SPD] [SPE]</span> [Gender] [Shiny]
 </code></pre>

 > Ability argument takes an integer.
 Either 0 or 1 respectively.
-Since many Pokemon have the same ability for 0 and 1 (Bulbasaur only has Overgrow), if this is the case, the program will search for both.
+Since many Pokémon have the same ability for 0 and 1 (Bulbasaur only has Overgrow), if this is the case, the program will search for both.

 Example:
 <pre><code>bin <span style="color: #e28743">search</span> <span style="color: #FEEB40">static</span> 1000 Bulbasaur Docile 5 1 <span style="color: #2A8EC5">19 11 10 12 12 10</span> Male None